iredmail/docs/upgrade/0-upgrade.iredmail.0.9.0-0.9.1.md

 account to bypass smtp authentication, but with a null sender in `From:` header, throttling won't be triggered.

-### Fixed: Amavisd cannot detect `.exe` file in zipped attachment.
+### Fixed: Amavisd cannot ban zipped `.exe` attachment file.

-Amavisd on some Linux/BSD distribution use `$banned_namepath_re` instead of `$banned_filename_re` to check banned files, but it (`$banned_namepath_re`) was not defined, so we define some blocked file types here.
+Amavisd on some Linux/BSD distribution uses `$banned_namepath_re` instead of `$banned_filename_re` to check banned file types, but it (`$banned_namepath_re`) was not defined, so we define some blocked file types here.

-Please append below settings in Amavisd config file, above the last line (`1;  # insure a defined return`) in the same file:
+Please append below settings in Amavisd config file, before the last line (`1;  # insure a defined return`) in the same file:

 * On RHEL/CentOS, OpenBSD, it's `/etc/amavisd/amavisd.conf`.